Tay9875/MonopolyRemake/README.md

 # MonopolyRemake
 C version of Monopoly that incorporates the Allegro library.

 This project allows you to alternate between console and allegro console: you play on the typical console while having a physical representation with the Allegro console.

-Une version en C de Monopoly, qui incorpore la librairie Allegro.
-Ce projet permet d'alterner entre consoles (il faut compter la console graphique d'Allegro).

-Projet réalisé par Tay9875
+Project by Tay9875

 ## Installation
 Recommendation: Codeblocks

-L'installation est assez rapide est simple.
-Il faudra télécharger tout les documents donné dans le même dossier qui constitue votre projet.
+The installation process is quite simple and fast.
+All that needs to be done is to download all the documents in the your project file, and run it through your C programming app of choice.

-## Construit avec
+## Built with
 - C
-- Allegro
+- Allegro library

-## Mise à jour futur
+## Future updates
+- [x] Add a ristricted amount of players based on the users choice
+- [x] Different coloured chips for every player
-- [x] Création d'une matrice isométrique
+- [x] Graphical representation of the game
-- [x] Création d'un tableau de BITMAP
-- [x] Analyse de position de la souris sur la matrice isométrique
-- [x] Ajout d'éléments sur la matrice
+- [x] Player chips going on accurate boxes
-- [x] Suppression d'éléments de la map
+- [x] Bank and money managing
-- [x] Ajout d'éléments differents en fonction de celui séléctionné dans le menu
-- [x] Ajout d'objets par dessus la map
-- [ ] Sauvegarde de la map
+- [x] Buying properties, hotels and houses
-- [ ] Chargement d'une map déjà commencé
+- [ ] Prison rule
-- [ ] Screenshot de la map
+- [ ] Mortgage properties

 #